 Amanda, founder and president, went to KU for Architectural Engineering (Rock Chalk Jayhawk) and believes beautiful architecture is inherently sustainable.
 Her passion is to make beautiful buildings energy efficient too.
 When the weather cooperates, you can find her cycling or cross country skiing.

 Alexander SkillmanPE, BEAP, LEED AP BD+C O+M, Director of Internal Operations

 Alex is kind of a Jack-of-all-trades around the company.
 He studied Architectural Engineering at UNO/UNL and earned an MBA from UNO.
 Highly goal-oriented, Alex helps keep projects (and the company) running smoothly.
 Aussie rules football (Western Bulldogs) and coffee turn his crank, but craft beer is his passion.

 Jess is what you would call a total powerhouse.
 She went to UNO/UNL for Architectural Engineering, but that’s just the beginning.
 By day, Jess performs energy analysis; by night, you can catch her jammin’ with her (Omaha Entertainment Award nominated) band Edge of Arbor.
 You’d never guess that she’s a total gearhead, and used to help her dad build stock cars.
 Rock on!

 Alycia NobleEnergy Analyst

 Some people are just destined to make the world a better place.
-Technically Alycia says she’s an energy analyst, but there’s a lot more to her story.
+Technically Alycia’s an energy analyst, but there’s a lot more to her story.
 With her Masters in Architectural Engineering from UNO/UNL, she’s passionate about saving energy, money, and the environment.
 Energy-awesomeness aside, she may not tell you that she’s also somewhat of a dog geek – serving as president of a local dog club, and training her German Shepherd, Hannah.